Erapoly/Erapoly/README.md

 - 👋 Hi, I’m @Erapoly
 - 👀 I’m interested in ...
-Digital Illustration
+Digital Illustration, Robotics
 - 🌱 I’m currently learning ...
 Ui/Ux, Blender, React
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...